 To increase engagement with your employees, whichever method(s) you’re using, it needs to be genuine and it needs to be a part of your company culture.
 It’s no mean feat building a company culture that motivates and engages people, especially if it’s something new that you’re implementing.

-You might find that you have a hard time getting your management to accept your new ideas and initiatives in which case try documenting all the things your organisation values and strives for, including employee engagement.
-That way you will have an actual written resource - available for all management to look at - that you can use to legitimise your policy of engagement.
+You might find that you have a hard time getting your management to accept your new ideas and initiatives in which case try documenting all the things your organization values and strives for, including employee engagement.
+That way you will have an actual written resource - available for all management to look at - that you can use to legitimize your policy of engagement.

 - 9. Encourage brainstorming

-A great way to get employees to be more engaged is to give them a say in how your company operates.
+A great way to get employees to be more engaged, and to increase their business acumen, is to give them a say in how your company operates.
 We’re not suggesting you hold regular brainstorming sessions in the conference room with absolutely everyone on staff, but setting up an online forum where employees can share ideas about all things company related can work well.

 Another bonus is that this can provide you with valuable feedback and genuinely useful ideas to implement.